 Cherokee Ruby & Sapphire Mine

 (Native Only) Come enjoy the fresh mountain air, natural creek water running through the flume line and the scenic beauty of Cowee Valley.
-Our mine is not "salted" or "enriched" and contains only native North Carolina gemstones, including Rubies, Sapphires, Garnets, Moonstones, Rhodolite, Rutile and Sillimanite.
+The mine is not "salted" or "enriched" and contains only native North Carolina gemstones, including Rubies, Sapphires, Garnets, Moonstones, Rhodolite, Rutile and Sillimanite.
 These gems occur naturally in the Cowee Valley and are not as plentiful as in "salted" mines, but are much more valuable and many are "facet quality".
-We will be glad to help you identify your gems.
+Helper's will be glad to help you identify your gems.
 The CHEROKEE CHIEF RUBY was found here in 1993.
 This huge gem quality ruby had a total weight of 1070 carats.

 LOCATION: 41 Cherokee Mine Road off Ruby Mine Road, 828.349.2941

 Located 4 miles north of Franklin at the foot of Cowee Mountain just off Highway 441,, Cowee Mountain Ruby Mine is open 7 days a week from 9:00 a.m. until "The Last Person Leaves".
 Two covered flumes allow you to mine rain or shine.
 Mining instructions for the novice on premises.
 Free Admission.
 Refreshing picnic area by shade trees & running brook.
 Cold drinks and snacks are available in the gem shop.
 Buses, large or small groups welcome.
 Group rates are available for groups of 15 or more.
 Gem dirt to go is available all year.
 Family owned and operated.